MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/how-to-build-api-clients-from-swagger-for-app-integration.md

 1. Add the authentication workflow to your application.
 In this example, the organization has Active Directory/LDAP.

-   Since all APIs require authentication, we first need to obtain our `Bearer` access token such that it can be included in every request header like this:
+   Since all APIs require authentication, first get the `Bearer` access token so it can be included in every request header.
+For example:
    ```
    GET /resource HTTP/1.1
    Host: rserver.contoso.com
    Authorization: Bearer mFfl_978_.G5p-4.94gM-
    ```

-   In your application code, insert the following:
+   In your application code, insert the following code:

    ```
    // --- AUTHENTICATE WITH ACTIVE DIRECTORY -----------------------------------------